Simon Fields: Career

 Simon was the president of Nuyorican Productions from 2004-2013.
-Through Nuyorican, Fields has produced several feature films and served as Executive Producer on many television productions: The crime drama Bordertown, starring Jennifer Lopez and Antonio Banderas, the Picture House release of El Cantante, the story of salsa pioneer Hector Lavoe, starring Lopez and Marc Anthony, and the Sony Pictures release of Feel the Noise, a drama set in New York & Puerto Rico.
-The company has also produced Dancelife, a dance competition reality series for MTV and successful TV Drama The Fosters on Freeform.
-Nuyorican also has non-scripted/reality division, and had its first series South Beach Tow premiere on TruTV in July 2011.
+Through Nuyorican, Fields has produced several feature films and served as Executive Producer on many television productions, including the crime drama Bordertown, starring Jennifer Lopez and Antonio Banderas, the Picturehouse release of El Cantante, the story of salsa pioneer Héctor Lavoe, starring Lopez and Marc Anthony, and the Sony Pictures release of Feel the Noise, a drama set in New York & Puerto Rico.
+The company has also produced Dancelife, a dance competition reality series for MTV, and the successful TV drama The Fosters on Freeform.
+Nuyorican also has a non-scripted/reality division and had its first series South Beach Tow premiere on TruTV in July 2011.

+Personal life

 Simon Fields currently resides in Los Angeles with his wife Melanie and two children.